krishna-aditi/Host-nowcast-API/README.md

 ```
 - You can access the app from your browser on https://localhost:8501

+#### Heroku

+Heroku is a container-based cloud Platform as a Service (PaaS).
+Developers use Heroku to deploy, manage, and scale modern apps.
+Our platform is elegant, flexible, and easy to use, offering developers the simplest path to getting their apps to market.
+Heroku has a size limitation of 500MBs, due to which it was not possible to host the SEVIR Nowcast API on the server.
+This slugsize includes all the dependencies and the build of the API, which exceeds 500MBs under all circumstances.

+#### Deta

+Deta — “the cloud for doers and dreamers” as mentioned on its home page — is a relatively new and fully free cloud service provider.
+It offers a developer-friendly interface that allows you to deploy your program to the cloud in a matter of seconds.

 #### References

 - First Steps - FastAPI (https://fastapi.tiangolo.com/tutorial/first-steps/)